seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     records that key per row beside the order it produced.
 A table ordered by the zone probability alone fails this item.
-81. **The first line carries only what the Boss is IN** (§2): a `СЕЙЧАС` row that filled, and the once-per-revision sentence naming a re-derivation of carried levels (§4).
+81. **The first line carries only what the Boss is IN** (§2): a `СЕЙЧАС` row that filled, a filled row reopened (§4), an UNDETERMINED row in its two branches (§4), and the once-per-revision sentence naming a re-derivation of carried levels (§4).
 A withdrawn limit, a withdrawn `СОЗРЕВАЕТ` item or a lifted
-    `ИЗБЕГАТЬ` name appearing there fails this item; all of them are still in the appendix's closure list, which is built by diff as before (§2).
+    `ИЗБЕГАТЬ` name appearing there fails this item — except the resting branch of an UNDETERMINED row, which is the same row and not a second object; all of them are still in the appendix's closure list, which is built by diff as before (§2). **Corrected in place at `2026-09-27-a`.**
 82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many of them `residual7` classes `market`, counted from the rows this answer published.
 83. **Every outside-list setup stands on the day's own extremes and every short stands on a